The Biozentrum – its history and role

 The Biozentrum, with some 200 scientific publications annually, is in the top 25% of the world rankings.

-In 2007, thanks to the dedication of Professor Joachim Seelig, and with funds from the Werner Siemens Foundation, the Biozentrum established a prestigious education program.
-The award of annual fellowships helps to encourage the best-qualified PhD students, enhance Basel’s reputation as a center of excellence in the life sciences, and strengthen international cooperation.
+In 2007, thanks to the dedication of Professor Joachim Seelig, and with funds from the Werner Siemens Foundation, the Biozentrum established the prestigious education program Opportunities for Excellence.
+The award of annual fellowships helps to encourage the best qualified PhD students, enhance Basel’s reputation as a center of excellence in the life sciences, and strengthen international cooperation.

 In Basel, more new networks have been established, in which Biozentrum researchers play an important part.
 These include the "Basel Signalling Alliance", the "Neuroscience Network Basel", and the "Basel Stem Cell Network".
 The last of these is dedicated to developmental biology and regenerative medicine – potential therapeutic options for the 21st century.
-And finally, the University, the University Hospital and Hoffmann-La Roche have set up a research network for the furtherance of personalized medicine.
+And finally, the University, the University Hospital and Hoffmann-La Roche have set up a research network to further personalized medicine.

 Many research centers, in all parts of the world, have followed the example of the Biozentrum – in fact, even the name Biozentrum has been copied many times.
 In the future, the Biozentrum will continue to strive for excellence in teaching and research, for state-of-the-art infrastructure, and for qualitative growth.
-At present, about 500 people are working at the Biozentrum, including scientists from over 30 nations.
+At present, about 500 people are working at the Biozentrum, including scientists from all over the world.
 But the Biozentrum is bursting at the seams.
-From 2018, a seventy-meter-high tower will provide the Biozentrum, that stronghold of science, with a new home.
+From 2019, a seventy meter tower will provide the Biozentrum, that stronghold of science, with a new home.
 The "new" Biozentrum of the University of Basel will remain a strong partner in life sciences at Basel and will open a new chapter in its story of success.